tvcuong98/hw_rag_flow/README.md

 # Legal Knowledge Graph API

-This project provides an API that allows querying a legal knowledge graph built using **Neo4j** and **Qdrant**.
+This homework project provides an API that allows querying a legal knowledge graph built using **Neo4j** and **Qdrant**.
 It leverages **Azure OpenAI** to generate legal answers based on the context from the knowledge graph.

 ---